World

 Best NFL Prop Bets Today

-Prop betting used to be a novelty around the Super Bowl but has exploded in popularity throughout the NFL season.
-Essentially, a prop bet is anything other than a straight game bet on who wins or loses.
-Online sportsbooks offer the opportunity to bet on point totals, the prevalence of certain plays, and a wide variety of other team prop bets for a given game.
+Online sportsbooks offer the opportunity to bet on point totals, the prevalence of certain plays and a wide variety of other team prop bets for a given game.
 There are also props for players, such as how many yards, catches, tackles or touchdowns they’ll produce or who will be the first touchdown scorer in the game.

-Finally, there are long-term props on how players or teams will do throughout the season.
-We’ll go through the different types of props available and what you need to know to begin playing the team and player prop markets.
+Finally, there are long-term props on how individual players or teams will do throughout the season.
+We’ll go through the different types of props available and what you need to know to begin playing both the team and player prop markets.

 The prop betting market for the NFL is huge, with a dizzying number of options available at the top online sportsbooks.
 Prop bets are wagers on anything other than the actual outcome of the game.
 They allow you to get results throughout the game, instead of waiting until the end to see if your bet pays off.
 It also allows you to continue betting in a lopsided game, long after the outcome of the game itself is decided.

-Props usually have odds listed as a Moneyline, which means there is a positive or negative dollar amount listed.
+Props usually have odds listed as a moneyline, which means there is a positive or negative dollar amount listed.

-A positive Moneyline means that the event is not believed to be likely to happen.
+A positive moneyline means that the event is not believed to be likely to happen.

+For example, in that same betting market, the Yes has odds of +900.
 So you can win more than you risk on that bet.
-The Moneyline says how much you’ll win on a $100 bet.
-A $100 bet on Henry being first to score would pay $430.
+The moneyline says how much you’ll win on a $100 bet.
+A $100 bet on Henry a safety taking place during Super Bowl LVII would pay $900.

 NFL Team Props

 Team props allow you to bet on the performance of one (or both) teams in an NFL game.
-Some examples of team props include betting on which team scores first or last, what type of score (touchdown, field goal, other) the first (or last) score will be, and which team will do better in various statistical categories.
+Some examples of team props include betting on which team scores first or last, what type of score (touchdown, field goal, other) the first (or last) score will be and which team will do better in various statistical categories.

-You can bet on game totals (both teams’ performances added together) for points scored, passing yards, pass attempts and more, or on an individual team’s performance in those categories.
+You can bet on game totals (both teams’ performances added together) for points scored, passing yards, pass attempts and more or on an individual team’s performance in those categories.

-Team props are listed in a Moneyline format, with a negative Moneyline indicating how much you’d have to risk to win $100 or a positive Moneyline telling you how much a $100 bet would win you.
+Team props are listed in a moneyline format, with a negative moneyline indicating how much you’d have to risk to win $100 or a positive moneyline telling you how much a $100 bet would win you.

 What Types of NFL Game Props Can I Wager On?